kingsBSD/DDH-OneTrueBox/README.md

 | SSH     | 8022      | 22         |
 | Jupyter | 8888      | 8888       |

+Install the [VirtualBox guest addtions](https://www.virtualbox.org/manual/ch04.html#idm1948), and set the "shared clipboard" in the advanced general settings to "bidirectional".
 SSH into the VM: `ssh -p 8022 ubuntu@localhost`.
 Ansible just needs Python and the apt module: `sudo apt-get install python python-apt`.
 Since Ansible will only be acting on a local VM, security will be sacrificed for convenience.
 Edit "/etc/sudoers" with `sudo visudo -f /etc/sudoers` and add the line `ubuntu ALL=(ALL) NOPASSWD:ALL`.

 Log out of the VM, Ansible can now do the rest.
-Grab the [cran module](https://github.com/yutannihilation/ansible-module-cran).
+One more hideous concession of security to convenience: `export ANSIBLE_HOST_KEY_CHECKING=False`
-One more hideous concession of security to convenience: `export ANSIBLE_HOST_KEY_CHECKING=False` Finally, run the playbook: `ansible-playbook --module-path=./ansible-module-cran/library otb.yml`
+Finally, run the playbook: `ansible-playbook --module-path=./ansible-module-cran/library otb.yml`

 For convenience, just build and run the supplied Docker image: (The base [Alpine](https://hub.docker.com/_/alpine/)